benshimonz/V1/README.md

 Here are some examples:

-_**Q27:** Any person with a Chinese citizenship who owns a hoorse and a phone of the same origin; Any company registered in Japan that owns a horse and a phone of the same origin_
+_**Q27:** Any person with a Chinese citizenship who owns a horse and a dragon of the same origin; Any company registered in Japan that owns a horse and a dragon of the same origin_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q027.png)